 Superstitions surrounding May Day

 We Irish are very superstitious so a lot of old customs surround superstitions with many occurring on May Day.

 On the eve of May Day yellow flowers, such as buttercups, marigolds, and primroses, were gathered and spread around the outside of each home.
 It was thought these flowers would bring luck to the household and keep Cailleachs from entering the home.
 Cailleachs, old women or hags, are considered bad deity’s or witches and who would go from home to home to steal butter or milk during the morning of May Day.
-Children would often scatter the flowers outside their neighbour’s homes as a sign of goodwill.
+Children would often scatter the flowers outside their neighbor’s homes as a sign of goodwill.

-One the more older customs, still practised today, is visiting holy wells during the Beltane festival.
-People would leave personal possessions at the well, tie items to nearby tress, and pray for good health when walking clockwise around the well.
+One of the more older customs, still practiced today, is visiting holy wells during the Beltane festival.
+People would leave personal possessions at the well, tie items to nearby trees, and pray for good health when walking clockwise around the well.
 The first water drawn from the well during Beltane was considered to have greater power than any other time of the year so it was used to wash, bless property and animals.
 Such a practice can be found at Doon Well in Co.
 Donegal.

 The morning dew of May Day was also considered to have great power, like the holy water drawn from the wells.
 Washing your face with the May Day dew was believed to bring you good health into the next year.